andriustheviking/unreal-notes/unreal-editor-notes.md

 <br>Brush Editing:

-* Tool to quickly create geometry.
+- Tool to quickly create geometry.

-* **Note:** Changing the Scale will stretch material
+- **Note:** Changing the Scale will stretch material

-* Located in "Place Actors" Window
+- Located in "Place Actors" Window

-* **Modes > Brush Editing Mode** will display the brush type window
+- **Modes > Brush Editing Mode** will display the brush type window

-* Specify brush selection under "Geometry" tab in Details Panel
+- Specify brush selection under "Geometry" tab in Details Panel

-* "Subtractive" shape located in Brush Settings in Details Panel
+- "Subtractive" shape located in Brush Settings in Details Panel

-* "Create Static Mesh" will turn a selection of brush geo objects into a static mesh object. **Note: The last object selected will be used as the Center Reference***
+- "Create Static Mesh" will turn a selection of brush geo objects into a static mesh object. **Note: The last object selected will be used as the Center Reference***

 ## Project Settings

+- Settings are written to `.ini` files

+- The configuration file hierarchy is read in starting with `Base.ini`, with values in later files in the hierarchy overriding earlier values.

+- Configuration inheritance:

+  - `Engine/Config/Base.ini` (Usually empty)

+  - `Engine/Config/BaseEngine.ini`

+  - `Engine/Config/[Platform]/base[Platform]Engine.ini`

+  - `[ProjectDirectory]/Config/DefaultEngine.ini`

+  - `Engine/Config/[Platform]/[Platform]Engine.ini`

+  - `[ProjectDirectory]/Config/[Platform]/[Platform]Engine.ini`

+  - Finally, all project-specific and platform-specific differences are saved out to: `[Project Directory]/Saved/Config/[Platform]/[Category].ini`.